 Nearly 20% of customers cited ‘item damaged/broken’ as the major return reason.
 Prioritizing your packaging can actually solve this issue and prevent returns.
 Follow the general rule of thumb of envisioning the journey your item will take and decide your packaging accordingly.

-Improved packaging from your end will also help you in understanding the reason behind the items that are still arriving broken or damaged.
+Improved eCommerce product packaging from your end will also help you in understanding the reason behind the items that are still arriving broken or damaged.
 In such cases, the problem is more likely to be with your logistics partner and not with the packaging.
 This will enable you to evaluate the way your courier partner is performing and if there’s a trend of increasing returns from the same courier, it’s time to find a new one!

 There can be times when you have taken all necessary precautions to prevent returns but you still received returns under your roof.
 This is where you need to automate the process of receiving return and the grading process.
 Employees working in the fulfillment center spend considerable time in returned products handling.
 On return, a thorough quality inspection is performed on every product as part of the grading process where each of them is checked for any defects.